Seniors rolling dice.

 Shake up game night with these 6 Bunco house rule variations

 The best games are the ones you can customize with fun house rules.
 Bunco variations aren't as common as in games like Uno or Monopoly, but there are still plays to change how players score points, move around to other tables, and ways to end each round with a twist.
-You can check out all the Bunco basic rules for a quick overview of standard game rules.

 House rule 1: Swap the head tables with losing team